josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌌_institutional_pattern_recognition.md

 ---

 ## 🏮 Footer
-*Institutional Pattern Recognition* is a living node of the Polaris Protocol.
+*🌌 Institutional Pattern Recognition* is a living node of the Polaris Protocol.
 It explains how institutions recognise behavioural anomalies not through surveillance, but through the repetition, tone, and context of human behaviour.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-11-22_